n8sh/phobos-next/D_TODO.md

 int g() { return g(); }
 ```

-Pure functions should be easier.
+Pure functions should be easier than non-pure functions that modify global
+state.

 - Better diagnostics when calling abstract members